Chlamydia Trachomatis (Swab)

 by your healthcare provider.

 C. trachomatis bacteria cause chlamydia.
-Chlamydia is the most common sexually transmitted
+Chlamydia is 1 of the most common sexually

 The CDC recommends that sexually active women 25 and younger, as well as older women